FUEL GENERATORS AS INTEGRATED

 then you should consider using an inverter with a more powerful charger or

-of your inverter’s maximum charging rate is because inverters don’t charge
+only half of the inverter’s maximum charging rate because inverters don’t charge

 at their maximum rate over the entire charging cycle.
 Reducing the